bschnei/ebu-bootloader/README.md

 Sideloading can also be used to recover from a bad bootloader flashed to permanent storage (e.g. power goes out while flashing, bit flips, etc.), but you have to have a known stable bootloader handy.
 I use the `archive.sh` script and mount the build directory directly to a USB thumb drive I use exclusively for storing builds.
 To recover: sideload your known working good image, interrupt U-Boot, and then use `bubt` to flash the good bootloader to SPI.

 ## Notes

-### U-Boot
-Support for the ESPRESSObin Ultra has been [merged](https://source.denx.de/u-boot/custodians/u-boot-marvell/-/commit/d901c9b8d69e2036c3e991e0364b5eb008788a32) into the Marvell ARM Custodian Tree.
-This should make it part of the 2024.10 release of U-Boot.
-Until then, configuration (mvebu_espressobin_ultra-88f3720_defconfig) is copied into `u-boot/configs` and the device tree (u-boot-dts.patch) is patched in.

 ### CPU Frequency Scaling at 1.2GHz
 The Armada 3720 CPU (88F3720) is capable of speeds up to 1.2Ghz, but my devices arrived underclocked by the factory bootloader.
 When I used a bootloader built with `CLOCKSPRESET=CPU_1200_DDR_750`, Linux was unable to manage the CPU frequency (the kernel module `cpufreq-dt` will not load), and the system will run stably but at full speed (1.2Ghz) *continuously*.
 This is because support for frequency scaling when the bootloader set the frequency to 1.2Ghz was [disabled in the kernel](https://github.com/torvalds/linux/commit/484f2b7c61b9ae58cc00c5127bcbcd9177af8dfe).